 In its last year before a redesign, the 2020 Chevrolet Tahoe offers old-school SUV chops with a heaping helping of additional options and features.

-The 2020 Chevrolet Tahoe is proof that sometimes the old ways are best… at least when it comes to hauling people and stuff.
+The 2020 Chevrolet Tahoe is proof that sometimes the old ways are best…at least when it comes to hauling people and stuff.
 With its truck platform and strong V-8 engine options, the Tahoe tows more and goes further off-road than most crossovers.
 Still, the big Chevy is showing its age in what may be the final model year for this generation.
-We give it 6.4 out of 10 overall.
+We give it 6.2 out of 10 overall.
 (Read more about how we rate cars.)

-The Tahoe receives no changes for 2020 minus the deletion of one paint color and a few option-package reshufflings.
-An all-new model is reportedly due for 2021, so look for some great deals on the last fourth-generation Tahoes, particularly leftover 2019 models.
+The Tahoe receives no changes for 2020 minus the deletion of one paint color and a few option-package reshuffling.
+A new model is reportedly due for 2021, so look for some great deals on the last fourth-generation Tahoes, particularly leftover 2019 models.

 It may look stoic next to the comparatively wild new Silverado and re-born Blazer models, but the Tahoe is still a big SUV with presence.
 If you’re looking for a more chrome-laden experience, the GMC Yukon is essentially the same vehicle, and those in search of luxury would be wise to turn to the Cadillac Escalade.
 A long-wheelbase version of the Tahoe is available in the form of the Chevrolet Suburban, which adds about 20 inches and a lot more cargo room, especially behind the third row.
 Chevy, GMC, Cadillac—they all roll off the same Arlington, Texas, assembly plant.